Bike Touring in Ireland

 Shannon Airport was particularly easy to ride out of in 1995.
 Our

 advice here is to avoid the city of Limerick, if possible.
-(It's a
+(It's

-kip)
+a kip)

 Travel Insurance

-They also have things like trip delay/cancellation and of course illness.
+baggage loss at $500.
+They also insure things like trip delay/cancellation

-Check with the airline for details.
+and of course illness.
+Check with your airline for details.

 Renting bikes